Deep Regression on Manifolds: A 3D Rotation Case Study: Experiments

-\paragraph{Protocol} We follow closely the protocol of~\cite{zhou_continuity_2019} and use data provided by the authors, consisting in motions from the CMU Motion Capture Database~\cite{cmu_mocap}.
-We select randomly 73 sequences from the training data as validation set, and train each variant with 5 different random weight initialization in order to be able to assess the confidence of our observations.
+\paragraph{Protocol} We follow closely the protocol of~\cite{zhou_continuity_2019} and use data provided by the authors from the CMU MoCap Database~\cite{cmu_mocap}.
+We select randomly 73 training sequences as validation set, and train each variant with 5 different random weight initializations to assess the confidence of our observations.

-\paragraph{Results} We report results obtained in table~\ref{tab:ik} and figure~\ref{fig:ik_plot}.
-The two mappings $\emph{Procrustes}$ and $\emph{6D}$ that satisfy the properties of section~\ref{sec:mapping_manifold} greatly outperform the two others in this experiment, with $\emph{Procrustes}$ showing significantly better performances than $\emph{6D}$.
+\paragraph{Results} We report results in table~\ref{tab:ik} and figure~\ref{fig:ik_plot}.
+The $\emph{Procrustes}$ and $\emph{6D}$ mappings greatly outperform the others in this experiment, with $\emph{Procrustes}$ showing significantly better performances than $\emph{6D}$.